 Sea salt for sprinkling

-*For high altitudes, use 3 eggs instead of two, and increase the oven temperature to 375F.
+*For high altitudes, use 4 eggs instead of 3, and increase the oven temperature to 375F.

 Preheat oven to 350F*.
 Place a cupcake wrapper in each muffin cup.
 Mix the bittersweet chocolate, cocoa powder and hot coffee.
 Let sit for a minute and then whisk until smooth.
-Set in the fridge to cool completely, about 15-20 mins.
-Whisk in the oil, eggs, vinegar and vanilla until blended.
+Cool completely, about 15-20 mins.
+Whisk in the oil, eggs and vanilla until blended.
 Add in the salt and baking soda, whisk to incorporate.
 Add in the sugar and flour, whisk until smooth.
 Divide the batter among the 12 muffin cups in the muffin tin.

 Bake until a toothpick comes out clean, about 16-18 mins.
 Cool cupcakes in pan for 10 mins, then move to cooling rack to cool completely.